xiaoxianyu-office/mm/Mobs/Options.md

 **FollowRange: \[value\]**

-      * Max distance between the mob and target(can be a location)
+      * Max distance between the mob and target before the mob will lose aggro.
       * Also defines max range at which a target will aggro a player initially.
       * Defaults to standard respective minecraft follow range